jaykumar61996/Surround_document/README.md

 **There were problems that where addressed at Applied Artificial Intelligence Institute:**

- 1. There were same changes required to refactor code again and again,
-    which was written by data scientist to make it ready for implement.
-    That means there was no standard script, no proper way to handle configuration and no standard pipeline architecture.
+ 1. There were same changes required to refactor code again and again, which was written by data scientist to make it ready for implement.That means there was no standard script, no proper way to handle configuration and no standard pipeline architecture.
  2. The models which are existing are serving the model rather than end-to-end solution.
 The model needs to me clubbed with multiple models and glue code to tie these models together.
  3. Existing models don’t allow for the evolution of a machine learning pipeline without re-engineering the solution.
 Ex: using a cloud API for the first release before training a custom model much later.
  4. Code was commonly being commented out to run other branches.

  # Flow-diagram